+Atmos.
+Chem.
+Phys., 15, 2105-2118, 2015 www.atmos-chem-phys.net/15/2105/2015/ doi:10.5194/acp-15-2105-2015 © Author(s) 2015.
+CC Attribution 3.0 License.
-1 Characterization of Road Freight Transportation and Its

-2 Impact on the National Emission Inventory in China
+Characterization of road freight transportation and its impact on the national emission inventory in China

-'''

-3

 X. F. Yang, H. Liu, H. Y. Man, and K. B. He

-4

-5

-[1]{State Key Joint Laboratory of Environment Simulation and Pollution Control,
+State Key Joint Laboratory of Environment Simulation and Pollution Control, School of Environment, Tsinghua University, Beijing, China

-6

-School of Environment, Tsinghua University, Beijing, China}

-7

-8

-9

-10

-11

-12

-13

-14

-15

-16

-17

-Correspondence to: H. Liu (liu_env@tsinghua.edu.cn)
+Correspondence to: H. Liu (liu_env@tsinghua.edu.cn) and K. B. He (hekb@tsinghua.edu.cn)

-18

-K. B. He (hekb@tsinghua.edu.cn)

-19

-20

-'''

-Abstract
+Received: 23 May 2014 - Published in Atmos.
+Chem.
+Phys.
+Discuss.: 11 June 2014 Revised: 12 December 2014 - Accepted: 26 January 2015 - Published: 26 February 2015

-Diesel trucks are major contributors of nitrogen oxides (NOx) and primary particulate matter smaller than 2.5 μm (PM2.5) in transportation sector.
-However, there are more obstacles to existing estimation of diesel truck emissions compared with those of cars.
+Abstract.
+Diesel trucks are major contributors of nitrogen oxides (NO_x) and primary particulate matter smaller than $2.5 \,\mu m \,(PM{2.5})$ in the transportation sector.
+However, there are more obstacles to existing estimations of diesel-truck emissions compared with those of cars.
 The obstacles include both inappropriate methodology and missing basic data in China.
-According to our research, a large number of trucks are conducting long-distance intercity or inter province transportation.
-Thus, the method, used by most existing inventories, based on local registration number is inappropriate.
-A road emission intensity-based (REIB) approach is introduced in this research instead of registration population based approach.
-To provide efficient data for the REIB approach, 1,060 questionnaire responses and approximately 1.7 million valid seconds of onboard GPS monitoring data were collected in China.
+According to our research, a large number of trucks are conducting long-distance intercity or interprovincial transportation.
+Thus, the method used by most existing inventories, based on local registration number, is inappropriate.
+A road emission intensity-based (REIB) approach is introduced in this research instead of registrationpopulation-based approach.
+To provide efficient data for the REIB approach, 1060 questionnaire responses and approximately 1.7 million valid seconds of onboard GPS monitoring data were collected in China.

-The estimated NOX and PM2.5 emissions from diesel freight trucks in China were 5.0 (4.8-7.2) million tons and 0.20 (0.17-0.22) million tons, respectively in 2011.
-The provinces based emission inventory is also established using the REIB approach.
+The estimated NO_x and PM{2.5} emissions from diesel freight trucks in China were 5.0 (4.8-7.2) million tonnes and 0.20 (0.17-0.22) million tonnes, respectively, in 2011.
+The province-based emission inventory is also established using the REIB approach.
 It was found that the driving conditions on different types of road have significant impacts on the emission levels of freight trucks.
-The largest differences among the emission factors (in g/km) on different roads exceed 70% and 50% for NOX and PM2.5, respectively.
-A region with more inter-city freeways or national roads tends to have more NOX emissions, while urban streets play a more important role in primary PM2.5 emissions from freight trucks.
-Compared with inventory of Ministry of Environment, which allocate emissions according to local truck registration number and neglect inter-region long distance transport trips, the differences for NOX and PM2.5 are +28% and -57%

-- differences respectively.
-The REIB approach matches better with traffic statistical data - 47 on province level.
-Furthermore, the different driving conditions on the different roads - 48 types are no longer overlooked with this approach.
+The largest differences among the emission factors (in $g km^{-1}$) on different roads exceed 70 and 50 % for NO_x and PM{2.5}, respectively.
+A region with more intercity freeways or national roads tends to have more NO_x emissions, while urban streets play a more important role in primary PM2.5 emissions from freight trucks.
+Compared with the inventory of the Ministry of Environment Protection, which allocates emissions according to local truck registration number and neglects interregional long-distance transport trips, the differences for NO_x and $PM{2.5}$ are +28 and -57%, respectively.
+The REIB approach matches better with traffic statistical data on a provincial level.
+Furthermore, the different driving conditions on the different roads types are no longer overlooked with this approach.